nativescript-vue/nativescript-vue.org/content/docs/en/elements/layouts/flexbox-layout.md

 ```
 <img class="md:w-1/2 lg:w-1/3" src="https://art.nativescript-vue.org/layouts/flexbox_layout_row_flex-start.svg" />

-#### Row flex layout with custom order
+### Row flex layout with custom order

-The following example creates a row of 3 items placed at the top of the screen.
+The following example creates a row of three items placed at the top of the screen.
 Items are placed in a customized order.

 ```html
 <FlexboxLayout alignItems="flex-start" backgroundColor="#3c495e">